 Batteries & battery charger

-The included batteries seem to last well for most jobs.
+The included battery seems to last well for most jobs.
 For average jobs (drilling with small bits, driving screws, and so on) you can expect several hours worth of work.
 For drilling through metal especially using larger bits 1-3 hours is a good rough estimate.

 The battery charge works well and is extremely simple to use.